-GMM is a private company owned by its shareholders, including the Company.
-GMM provides GoviEx's Vancouver office with furnished office space, equipment and communication facilities, corporate administrative, and finance and accounting support on a cost-recovery basis.
-GoviEx has been a shareholder of GMM since October 25, 2007, and maintains a long-term deposit of \$173 (CAD 0.215 million) with GMM.
+GMM is a private company that provides GoviEx with furnished office space in Vancouver, equipment and communication facilities, and financing and accounting support on a cost-recovery basis.
+GoviEx has been a shareholder of GMM since October 25, 2007 and maintains a long-term deposit of \$173 (CAD 215) with GMM.